-Three important findings that surfaced from the 2004 State of the Commute data that will impact the Dudnyk/COG strategy for Mass Marketing and Guaranteed Ride Home are:
+Three important findings that surfaced from the 2004 State of the Commute data that will impact the strategy are:

 - 1. About one-third of likely alternative commuting prospects live near an HOV lane (and the audience in the outlying areas are more responsive to communications for alternative commuting) - 2.
 The greatest reason cited for using alternative modes of transportation is to save time and/or money (32%) - 3.
 The second most common reason cited (25%) for using alternative modes of transportation were related to making a move; either to a new home or new job.